 International Soccer -- and an under strength Spanish team defeated fellow World Cup qualifiers Italy two-one in Madrid on Wednesday (25 January).

-International Soccer -- and an under strength Spanish team defeated fellow World Cup qualifiers Italy two-one in Madrid on Wednesday (25 January).
+Background: International Soccer -- and an under strength Spanish team defeated fellow World Cup qualifiers Italy two-one in Madrid on Wednesday (25 January).
 The match -- a 'friendly' -- gave both teams the chance to warm up for the World Cup finals, due to start in Argentina on June 1st.
 However the Italian side lacked many of its established stars, their place taken by younger inexperienced players.

 SYNOPSIS: Despite the fact that four of their key players were missing through injury, the Spaniards -- playing in red -- attacked from the start.
 Determined midfield play and some good running down the left wing by number 11, Maranon, soon put pressure on Conti the stand-in Italian goalkeeper.